greeshmaPr/Pneumonia-Detection-from-X-ray-images-using-CNN/README.md

 ## Data

-The data available on Kaggle is sourced from [here](https://data.mendeley.com/datasets/rscbjbr9sj/2).
+The data available on Kaggle was sourced from [here](https://data.mendeley.com/datasets/rscbjbr9sj/2).
 The dataset is organized into 3 folders (train, test, val) and contains subfolders for each image category (Pneumonia/Normal).
 There are 5216 X-Ray images (JPEG) and 2 categories (Pneumonia/Normal).

 Chest X-ray images (anterior-posterior) were selected from retrospective cohorts of pediatric patients of one to five years old from Guangzhou Women and Children’s Medical Center, Guangzhou.
 All chest X-ray imaging was performed as part of patients’ routine clinical care.